Dharshini222004/Sales-Price-Prediction-Using-Simple-Linear-Regression/README.md

-Objective:
+# *SALES PRICE PREDICTION*

+# *Objective*:
-Develop a machine learning model to predict sales prices with high accuracy using linear regression.
+- *Develop a machine learning model to predict sales prices with high accuracy using linear regression*.

-Dataset Analysis:
+# *Dataset Analysis*:
-Utilized Pandas and NumPy for data preprocessing and exploratory data analysis.
-Identified key features and the target variable (sales price) for prediction.
+- *Utilized Pandas and NumPy for data preprocessing and exploratory data analysis.
+Identified key features and the target variable (sales price) for prediction*.

-Data Splitting:
+# *Data Splitting*:
-Split the dataset into training (80%) and testing (20%) sets using Scikit-learn's train_test_split method.
-Ensured that the split maintains data variability for reliable model training and testing.
+- *Split the dataset into training (80%) and testing (20%) sets using Scikit-learn's train_test_split method.
+Ensured that the split maintains data variability for reliable model training and testing*.

-Machine Learning Algorithm:
+# *Machine Learning Algorithm*:
-Implemented Linear Regression from Scikit-learn as the prediction model.
-Trained the model on the training set to learn relationships between features and sales price.
+- *Implemented Linear Regression from Scikit-learn as the prediction model.
+Trained the model on the training set to learn relationships between features and sales price**.

-Model Evaluation:
+# *Model Evaluation*:
-Evaluated the model on the testing set using metrics: Mean Squared Error (MSE): To measure prediction error.
-R-squared Score: To evaluate the model’s goodness-of-fit.
+- *Evaluated the model on the testing set using metrics: Mean Squared Error (MSE): To measure prediction error.
+R-squared Score: To evaluate the model’s goodness-of-fit*.

-Visualization:
+# *Visualization*:
-Used Matplotlib to plot:
+## *Used Matplotlib to plot*:
-Actual vs. Predicted sales prices for better interpretability.
-A regression line showing the model's predictions.
+- *Actual vs. Predicted sales prices for better interpretability.
+A regression line showing the model's predictions*.

-Tools and Libraries:
+# *Tools and Libraries*:
-Pandas, NumPy: For data manipulation and analysis.
+- *Pandas, NumPy: For data manipulation and analysis.
 Scikit-learn: For data splitting, model building, and evaluation.
-Matplotlib: For data visualization.
+Matplotlib: For data visualization*.

-Outcome:
+# *Outcome*:
-Successfully predicted sales prices with good accuracy, demonstrating the effectiveness of linear regression for sales data.
-Provided insights into key factors influencing sales prices.
+- *Successfully predicted sales prices with good accuracy, demonstrating the effectiveness of linear regression for sales data.
+Provided insights into key factors influencing sales prices*.

-Future Enhancements:
+# *Future Enhancements*:
-Incorporate advanced regression techniques (e.g., Ridge, Lasso).
+- *Incorporate advanced regression techniques (e.g., Ridge, Lasso).
 Perform feature engineering and scaling for improved performance.
-Expand analysis to include additional datasets or features.# simple-_linear_-regression
+Expand analysis to include additional datasets or features.# simple-_linear_-regression*.